Cairo: Live Weather

-Weather Overview for Cairo
+Weather in Cairo

 It is said that Egypt really only has two seasons, and that both of these seasons are really just different variations of summer.
 This can be said for many parts of Eygpt, in particular in the more southern cities such as Sharm El Sheikh, but isn't so much the case for Cairo.